peopleware/openapi/resource/search-index.md

 `R`.
 A resource `R` has a number of _zeitliche_ and _unzeitliche_ properties.
 We will discuss showing the collection of instances of `R` in which an instance of `X`, or `Y`, participates, in the detail representation of `X`, respectively `Y`, in the UI.
 We will discuss searching in this collection of `X`.
-For this, we will need to revisit searching for instances of `Y` in the context of the relationship. `YA` and `YB` are used as illustration in this discussing for the recursive behavior of this issue.
+For this, we will need to revisit searching for instances of `Y` in the context of the relationship. `YA` is used as illustration in discussing the recursive behavior of this issue.

 ## Architecture